Installing CadQuery

 conda activate cqdev

-conda install -c cadquery -c conda-forge cadquery=master
+mamba install -c cadquery cadquery=master

 Install via pip